causal3900/causal3900.github.io/docs/04_dags.md

 ## Conditional independence

-> Sep 19. [**Slides.**](assets/slides/4-2_dag_conditional.pdf) After class, read [Hernán and Robins 2020](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/) Chapter 6.3 and 6.4, and especially Fine Point 6.1 of which this page is an abbreviation.
+> Sep 24. [**Slides.**]() After class, read [Hernán and Robins 2020](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/) Chapter 6.3 and 6.4, and especially Fine Point 6.1 of which this page is an abbreviation.

 Often, we want to condition on some set of variables $\vec{L}$ so that conditional exchangeability holds.